jonlpersson/ed-latimore/site/_posts/2023-01-28-how-to-build-resilience.md

 ---
 “You have power over your mind – not real outside events.
 Realize this, and you will find strength.”

-That’s a Marcus Aurelius quote that applies to absolutely any of life's challenges you or I might come across.
+That’s a Marcus Aurelius quote that applies to absolutely any of life’s challenges you or I might come across.
 A man that can build resilience can face his challenges and look at them for what they are, rather than letting it break him.

 Like a group of muscles isn’t built overnight, you don’t build mental and emotional resilience without a lot of sweat, trial and error, and gut checks that require you to answer how badly you want it.